mlpack/mlpack/README.md

     $ tar -xzf mlpack-x.y.z.tar.gz
     $ cd mlpack-x.y.z

 Then, make a build directory.
-The directory can have any name, not just 'build', but 'build' is sufficient.
+The directory can have any name, but 'build' is sufficient.

     $ mkdir build
     $ cd build

 The next step is to run CMake to configure the project.
 Running CMake is the equivalent to running `./configure` with autotools.
-If you run CMake with no options, it will configure the project to build with no debugging symbols and no profiling information:
+If you run CMake with no options, the project will get configured to build with no debugging symbols and not profiling information:

     $ cmake ../

-You can specify options to compile with debugging information and profiling
+Options can be specified to compile with debugging information and profiling information:
-information:

     $ cmake -D DEBUG=ON -D PROFILE=ON ../